How to Check WSL Distro Versions

 wsl check version

-I’m using Windows Terminal in this demo, which is great for managing multiple WSL distributions.
-We are able to open multiple Linux WSL distros and manage them using tabs as displayed in the screenshot above.
+I’m using Windows Terminal in this demo, which is great for managing multiple WSL distros.
+We are able to open multiple WSL distros as tabs separate tabs as shown in the screenshot above.

-That concludes this post on how to check a WSL version.
-Feel free to check out some of my other WSL posts that relate to version checks and the Windows Subsystem:
+That concludes this post.
+Feel free to check out some of my other WSL blog posts using the WSL tag link below.